 Nursing pads are soft pads placed inside your bra.
 They work to help absorb any extra milk your breasts leak between feeds, so it doesn’t soak through your clothing or irritate your nipples.

 They’re just one piece of a lineup that includes things like nursing bras and positioners that can make nursing easier, according to the American Academy of Pediatrics.

 When shopping for nursing pads, one of the decisions you’ll need to make is whether you want to go the disposable or reusable route.

-Disposable nursing pads are intended for one-time use and can be thrown out after they have absorbed your breast milk for a period of time.
-Because they frequently come individually wrapped and you can throw them out after they have served their purpose, they’re great when you’re on the go.
+Disposable nursing pads are intended for one-time use and can be thrown out after they’ve absorbed your breast milk for a period of time.
+Because they often come individually wrapped and you can throw them out after they’ve served their purpose, they’re great when you’re on the go.

 Reusable nursing pads are designed to be washed and reused, making these types of pads ultimately more friendly to the environment — and your budget.
 Especially in the first few weeks with your newborn, extra laundry may not seem very appealing, but we’ll leave it up to you to do your own cost-benefit analysis!